-A modern slavery risk review conducted across the Group during 2016 identified human resources, procurement and supply chain operations as being our highest areas of modern slavery risk.
-Consideration of each of these is set out below:
+A modern slavery risk review was conducted across the Group during 2016 identified human resources, procurement and supply chain operations as being our highest areas of modern slavery risk.
+Consideration of each of these is set out below.
+Whilst our operations have not changed significantly during the period, a further risk review will be conducted during 2018 to ensure that these remain the highest areas of risk for the Group.